lordpansar/lordpansar.github.io/_posts/2019-09-17-adding-guid-code-first.markdown

 The other day I was trying to add a new column to an existing table using Entity Framework Core.
 The column was supposed to hold a unique GUID for each row.
 Easier said than done.

-After making my changes to my entity class, I ran the add-migration command in the package manager console.
+After making the appropriate changes to my entity class (adding a GUID property named UniqueId to the class and decorating the property with a DatabaseGeneratedOption.Identity attribute), I ran the add-migration command in the package manager console.

 {% highlight shell_session %}
 PM> add-migration MyPurdyMigration